alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 *   Are there wheelchair spaces inside the auditorium?
     How wide are the aisles between the seats?

-    Something I liked at AlterConf London was that there were dedicated wheelchair spaces embedded within the main seating.
-    Often those spaces are near the back, away from the main audience, so you can't sit with your friends.
-    Not here!
-    Several aisle chairs had been replaced with gaps, cordoned off with blue tape, so wheelchair users could sit in the main audience with their friends.

 ### Encourage speakers to think about accessibility in their slides

 Some simple rules can make slides much easier for everyone to read:

 *   Large text
 *   High-contrast colours
-*   Preferably no animated GIFs on an infinite loop (as a distraction), definitely nothing bright and flashing (as an epilepsy risk)
+*   No animated GIFs on an infinite loop (which are distracting), definitely nothing bright and flashing (an epilepsy risk)

 ### Remind able-bodied attendees not to interfere

-If you have a code of conduct or house rules, it can be useful to remind people of basic etiquette such as:
+It can be useful to remind people of basic etiquette such as:

 *   Don't touch somebody's mobility or assistive devices
+*   Don't push somebody's wheelchair without explicit consent
 *   Don't pet service animals
 *   If somebody is using an interpreter, talk to the person, not their interpreter

+## ---

+---

 ## Venue information